Nazaroni/Nazaroni/README.md

 - 🌱 I’m currently improving my Rust skills.
 I found it very interesting and powerful language
 - 👯 I’m looking to collaborate with other content creators and developers
-- 🥅 2025 Goals: Contribute to my social network community
+- 🥅 2026 Goals: Contribute more to Open Souce
 - I ❤️ Open Source and Neovim
 - I speak: :ukraine:, :us:, :de:, :poland:, and a little :fr: